GoogleCloudPlatform/vpc-network-tester/README.md

 the default service in your project.

 1. Clone this repository from GitHub.
-    * There is no need to fork it.
 1. Modify appengine/app.yaml to:
     * Optionally: change the App Engine service name
     * Optionally: increase the instance class